Unlock hundreds more features

 Needleless systems

 Engineering controls refer to devices or systems that isolate or remove bloodborne pathogens hazard from the workplace, such as self-sheathing needles and needleless systems.
 Universal precautions, however, are work practice controls, not engineering controls.
 They focus on treating all blood as potentially infectious.
-More at OSHA.
+More at .

 How should contaminated reusable sharps instruments be transported to decontamination areas?